Jerry Harris, Star Of Netflix Series 'Cheer,' Charged With Producing Child Porn

 The boy who did send the images informed Harris during their initial online encounter that he was 13 years old, the federal complaint states.
 The complaint charges Harris with one count of producing child pornography.

+Court documents showed a text exchange where prosecutors said Harris messaged the boy and asked for photos, including “booty” pics.

+Prosecutors also showed a young boy doing a cheerleading position know as “the needle.”
+They said a Snapchat account using Harris’ name asked the child to do it naked and take a video to show him.

-In an interview with investigators, Harris admitted asking for the photos via Snapchat between December, 2018 and March, 2020, the complaint states.
-The minor is a competitive cheerleader who also met Harris at a cheer event, where Harris soliciated oral sex, according the the complaint.
+In an interview with investigators, Harris admitted asking for the photos via Snapchat between December 2018 and March 2020, the complaint states.
+The minor is a competitive cheerleader who also met Harris at a cheer event, where Harris asked for oral sex, according the the complaint.
 The boy refused.

 The charges also accuse Harris of sending text messages to both boys, soliciting them for sex, but the boys declined.